BREATHING EXERCISES

 Diaphragmatic breathing is also very effective, and it can be combined with the aforementioned exercise or used on its own.
 Diaphragmatic breathing stimulates the parasympathetic portion of your autonomic nervous system.
 The autonomic nervous system influences many of our "unconscious" behaviors, such as our heart rate, breathing rate, digestion, stress level, and more, and the parasympathetic portion of this system will cause these processes to relax or slow down (thus earning the moniker the "rest and digest system").

-Here is a video to help you see and understand diaphragmatic breathing:
+Here is a video to help you see and understand diaphragmatic breathing.
+(You can do this in any position, but it works best as demonstrated).

-A word to the wise: While some people do these exercises and get immediate relief, more often people need to stick to a program for several days or weeks before noticing improvement.
+A word to the wise: While some people do these exercises and get immediate results more often people need to stick to a program for several days , weeks and sometimes months before noticing improvement.
 At the same time, people that have faith and stick with a breathing exercise program tend to love it and get consistent and lasting results.

 Lastly, please don't do these exercises while driving, because it can cause you to get into an accident.
-We've had several people do their breathing exercises while driving (against our advice) and drift into the next lane before they realized what was happening.
+We've had several people do their breathing exercises while driving (against our advice) and drift into the next lane as a result of the parasympathetic effect before they realized what was happening.
 Clearly this isn't safe for you or those around you.